 As the name of these policies might suggest, when turned on, these policies prevent users from customizing the Start menu.
 So when one of these or both policies enabled, the Pin to Start doesn’t appear in the context menu.

 To restore the missing Pin to Start option, please follow the given below directions.

 Method 1 of 2

-Important: This method is applicable to only Windows 10 Pro and Enterprise users.
-The Group Policy Editor doesn’t exist in Home edition.
+Important: This method applies to only Windows 10 Pro and Enterprise users.
+The Group Policy Editor doesn’t exist in the Home edition.
 If you’re on Home edition, please follow the instructions in Method 2.

 Step 1: Type Gpedit.msc in Start menu or Run command box and then press Enter key to open the same.
 Click Yes button when you see the User Account Control dialog.

 Step 2: In the Group Policy Editor, navigate to the following policy:

 User Configuration > Administrative Templates > Start Menu and Taskbar

 Step 3: On the right-side, look for a policy named Prevent users from customizing their Start screen and double-click on the same to open its properties.

 Step 4: Select the Disabled radio button and then click Apply.